AOR AR-DV1 "Digital

 respond to the receiver (at all).
 No instructions and we gave up in

 quick order.
-It's Free and should be as it was totally unusable.
+It's Free and should be as it was totally unusable, is also is a pain in the rump to download.
 It is

 a terrible program in our testing, actually is recommended by AOR